-10. Vetting of Files and Confidentiality
+11. Vetting of files and confidentiality

 External firms or organisations may conduct audit or quality checks on our practice.
 These external firms or organisations are required to maintain confidentiality in relation to your files.

-11. Financial Services
+12. Financial Services

 We are not authorised by the Financial Services Authority to give specific advice on investments.
-If while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised to provide the necessary advice.
+If, while we are acting for you, you need advice on investments, we may have to refer you to someone who is authorised to provide the necessary advice.

 However, as we are members of the Law Society of England and Wales, we may be able to provide certain limited investment advice services where these are closely linked to the legal work we are doing for you.
-We are included on the register maintained by the Financial Services Authority so that we can carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.

-12. Distance Selling
+13. Distance Selling

 If we have not met with you, the Consumer Protection (Distance Selling) Regulations 2000 apply here.
 This means that you have the right to cancel your instructions to us within seven working days of receiving these Terms or our client care letter.
 Adding on an extra day for the letter to reach you, you have eight working days from the date above, to cancel your instructions which you can do by fax or telephone.

-14. Money Laundering
+15. Money Laundering

 Our firm is required by UK money laundering regulations to identify all clients and to keep copies of identification requested by us.
 Therefore, please arrange for us to have a copy of your passport as well as utility bills or other evidence of your address.

-In addition we must be absolutely certain of the source of any funds for the transactions that we undertake on your behalf.
+In addition, we must be absolutely certain of the source of any funds for the transactions that we undertake on your behalf.
 The law requires us to report to The National Criminal Intelligence Service details of any transaction in which the source of funds cannot be ascertained or where suspicion arises.
 We are not allowed to disclose to you either when a report has been made or its contents.

-15. COSTS INFORMATION
+16. COSTS INFORMATION

 When we first take instructions from you, we will confirm our advice in relation to what the legal costs may be.

 In such cases, the extra work may be charged on a time and work basis but we will advise you when an additional charge may be made.
-Examples of where additional charges may arise would be:-
+Examples of where additional charges may arise would be:

-- In conveyancing where problems arise with the lease or in establishing information
+• In conveyancing where problems arise with the lease or in establishing information;

-- In Probate cases where a Will is challenged by one of the beneficiaries
+• In Probate cases where a Will is challenged by one of the beneficiaries;

-• In Will preparation where separate meetings are needed with family members or financial advisers or specialist tax advice is needed
+• In Will preparation where separate meetings are needed with family members or financial advisers or specialist tax advice is needed;

 Unless a fixed fee is agreed (and there is no additional work element) our costs are based on a fair and reasonable sum for the work and responsibility undertaken.
 Mainly this is by reference to the time spent working on the file and the seniority of the person working, the number of letters or emails written, or telephone calls made or received.
 Time may be spent in many ways, for instance in attending upon you, drafting any necessary documents or forms or considering the same, travel and considering what action may be needed from time to time during the conduct of the matter.
 In Probate cases a value element is added.
 This is based on all of the estate and is in accordance with guidelines set out by the Solicitors Regulation Authority.